 I personally think Varanasi is a place where you should visit at least once.
 The vibe of Varanasi is unique.
-However, if you’re not spiritual and has no interest, you may not find worth traveling to Varanasi.
+However, if you’re not spiritual and has no interest, you may not find it worth traveling to Varanasi.
 In addition to that, expect crowds everywhere in Varanasi.

 SAFE FOR SOLO FEMALE TRAVELER

-A lot of female traveling solo worried about their safety when traveling to Varanasi and I understand why.
+A lot of females traveling solo worried about their safety when traveling to Varanasi and I understand why.
 It’s a place where you’ll find dogs, cows, monkeys, sadhus everywhere, open cremations happen daily, it is busy, and a little bit crazy.

 However, In my point of view, it is safe to travel to Varanasi as a solo female traveler.
 You need to take the right precautions just like you take when you travel to other destinations.

 Don’t go off with strangers guys, don’t go out at night alone, don’t try special lassi, be alert during festival times, dress conservatively, beware of scams, don’t try bhang alone.
 Be brave & strong, and experience the beauty of Varanasi and it will pay you back with some awesome memories.

 SOME DO’S & DONT’S ( VARANASI CULTURE)

 - Go for a boat ride along the Ganges river.

 - Enjoy Varanasi from above.
 There are many rooftop restaurants and hotels which will give an awesome view of Varanasi from above.
 Some of the places are Alka Hotel, Temple Hotel, and Ganpati Guest House.

 - Explore the gully (small passage) of Varanasi.